etuecke/cs50finalproject/DESIGN.md

 Along with the web scraping part of this project, designing the front end and getting the template files to properly interface with our flask app took the most time.
 In particular, we spent a fair amount of time on correctly passing information between pages and interfacing with the database, since we had not done much of this in class.
 See below the list of design decisions made with respect to the more complicated of these templates.
 1. index.html
-    - We used jinja to pass information from the
+    - We used jinja to iterate through the user's haveWatched and toWatch lists, ultimately displaying
 2. layout.html
     - ANY BOOTSTRAP STUFF?
 3. news.html